You are here

-A central planning and control of the technical field service allows for a better transparency of the service and maintenance processes.
+A field service management software allows for a better transparency of the service processes.
 This applies to the operational planning and execution as well as to the strategic planning that is planned for the future.

 Furthermore, a large part of the planning knowledge is stored and made available centrally in the software.
 This enables the centralization of the disposition process and provides another source for increasing efficiency.

-IT-based planning also offers optimized resource utilization and increases the efficiency of the entire service or maintenance process.
+IT-based planning also offers optimized resource utilization and increases the efficiency of the entire service process.
 Tour optimization plays an important role here.

 A field service management software is suitable for medium-sized companies and large corporations with a technical support from 50 technicians and ten dispatchers.
 The more service technicians a company has, the higher the potential savings.
 Field service management software is particularly popular in the fields of plant engineering, mechanical engineering, energy supply, medical technology, facility management, IT and telecommunications.

-What kind of orders can be planned with Field Service Management software?
+What types of orders can be planned with field service management software?

-Many companies distinguish between three main types of service or maintenance:
+Many companies distinguish between three main types of service:

 What is the best ratio of dispatchers and technicians?